Company Formation in Estonia

 Our Legal Services for Company Formation in Estonia

-Bimaris Legal helps international founders manage company registration in Estonia.
+Bimaris Legal helps international founders manage company formation Estonia from the first idea to long-term compliance.
 We handle the entire process.

 Choosing the Right Business Structure

-We explain which legal form fits your case.
+We explain which legal form fits your case when you register business Estonia.
 Most clients go with an OÜ.
 Others need a non-profit (MTÜ) or a subsidiary for a foreign company.
 We review your objectives and recommend the optimal legal structure.

 Preparing and Filing Documents